 Traditional Wedding Party Groupings

-Now that you've taken care of the family wedding photos, you'll want to capture your wedding party.
+Now that you've taken care of the family wedding pictures, you'll want to capture your wedding party—bridesmaids/men/people, groomsmen/ladies/people, young attendants and more.
 Here are all the common wedding party groupings to get you inspired.

 - Couple with Partner One's wedding party